top of page

 Sarah

-Nine year-old Sarah is scared when her entire village flees from invading Burmese soldiers, and confused when the forest seems full with all the neighboring villages, too.
-They are all headed the same direction, towards Tham Hin camp.
-Life is volatile, always moving when forced to, or when the situation becomes too dangerous.
-After a failed attempt to follow her grandparents to Australia, Sarah's family receives the good news that they will be relocated to the United States.
+Nine year-old Sarah is scared when her entire village leaves everything behind to run from invading Burmese soldiers.
+She is confused when the forest seems full of faces from all the neighboring villages, too.
+They are all headed towards Tham Hin camp.

 03